 After our arrival and hotel check-in, our guide orients us to this old port town with a walking tour of its historic sites.
 We begin with the Japanese Covered Bridge, a Hoi An landmark.
 Built in the 16th century, the bridge was constructed to link the Japanese quarter with the Chinese quarter.
 From here we make a visit to some of the city’s heritage housing, like the Phung Hung House.
 This multi-storied mansion embodies Vietnamese, Chinese and Japanese architectural features, and has belonged to the same family for eight generations.
 Inside we see the altar dedicated to the worship of past ancestors.

 Before the end of the day we visit the best of the local museums and pagodas before returning to our perfectly-located hotel to freshen up.
-Situated only a short walk from the town center, but backing up to the peaceful Thu Bon River, our home for the next few days enables us to best enjoy this special city while also being pampered after days full of exploration.
+Situated a short walk from the town center, and backing up to the peaceful Thu Bon River, our home for the next few days enables us to best enjoy this special city while also being pampered after days full of exploration.

 Life Resort, Hoi An